goni676/sex_biased_mtDNA_admixture/README.md

 The admixture event is modeled by assigning each mtDNA lineage from ADMIX to either `A` or `B` at the admixture time, which corresponds to the parameter $X$ in the mathematical formulation.
 Setting `record_migrations=True` makes it possible to recover, for each sampled mtDNA lineage, whether its ancestry traces back to population `A` or population `B`.

-The simulations are repeated 1000 times with different random seeds, and I estimate the probability of observing at least 80% A-derived mtDNA.
+For each admixture time (10, 20, 50, 100, and 150 generations ago) 1000 simulations are performed using different random seeds.
+The probability of observing at least **80% A-derived mtDNA** is then estimated as the fraction of simulations in which this condition is satisfied.

 ## Repository structure